graham218/Leet-code.2025---Bill.Graham.Peacemaker-/C++/README.md

 - **Manacher’s Algorithm (Longest Palindromic Substring in O(n))**

 ## How to Proceed?
 Start with **arrays & hashing**, or pick a category of interest.
-You can also follow a structured roadmap by solving problems step by step using JavaScript.
+You can also follow a structured roadmap by solving problems step by step using C++